 Sea turtles coming up on the beach are a big draw for tourists to take photos.
-However that kind of attention, including the flash of a camera, is extremely harmful to the turtles, which come ashore to get vital rest or to nest.
+Yet that kind of attention, including the flash of a camera, is extremely harmful to the turtles, which come ashore to get vital rest or to nest.
 Driving them away from the beach can potentially make them more vulnerable to predators, or reduce their chance of nesting success.
 It is a troubling trend, and one that recently made the news as tourists crowded a Costa Rican beach as sea turtles arrived, disrupting the nesting of this species that is vulnerable to extinction.

 Consider this question for the smaller, more fragile creatures such as butterflies and other bugs as well.
 Handling them can cause serious damage or death, and even the littlest critters deserve the respect of selfie-free space.

 Harm can be caused even without touching the animal.
-Many people are able to take selfie with wild animals because the animals have been fed by tourists and are habituated.
+Many people are able to take a selfie with wild animals because the animals have been fed by tourists and are habituated.